 Following the election in October 2012, the Mayor resolved to have three principal standing committees; the Assets/Infrastructure Committee, Policy/Planning Committee and Finance/Performance Committee.
 The Mayor appoints the Chair of each committee.
+After the 2019 Elections the Committees remained the same.
 Membership of each committee is determined by full Council.
 The Deputy Chair is elected by members of each committee.
 The Mayor is an ex officio member of each committee.
 The Committees meet monthly.

 Subsequently, in July 2014, the Council endorsed the Mayor's proposal to establish a fourth standing committee, the Audit/Risk Committee, with an independent chair.
+This Committee remains after the 2019 Elections the chair of the DLC.
+Continuous service by a DLC member (and the commissioner) is limited to ten years.
+However, Council has limited the term to the end of the current triennium.18